libra/website/docs/libra-protocol.md

 ## Overview

 The **Libra Blockchain**, a cryptographically authenticated distributed database, is based on the **Libra protocol**.
 The blockchain is maintained by a distributed network of [validators](reference/glossary/#validators).
-The validators collectively follow a [consensus protocol](reference/glossary/#consensus-protocol) to agree on a total ordering of transactions in the database.
+The validators collectively follow a [consensus protocol](reference/glossary/#consensus-protocol) to agree on a total ordering of transactions in the blockchain.
 In this document, we introduce you to the key concepts of the Libra protocol.

-Libra *testnet* is a demonstration of an early prototype of the Libra Blockchain software (Libra Core).
+The Libra **testnet** is a demonstration of an early prototype of the Libra Blockchain software (Libra Core).

 ## Transactions and States